Cailey Beck

 Interview by Abbi-Hope Park and Abigail Eun

-Both my parents at the beginning couldn’t work, but we were able to get stimulus checks.
-So, it wasn’t too bad.
+Both of my parents couldn’t work at the beginning, but we were able to get stimulus checks, so it wasn’t too bad.
 They were eventually able to return to work, which I’m thankful for.
 We’ve been pretty lucky.

 How did the vaccine process start in Los Angeles?

-There are lots of government websites you go on [to register for a vaccine].
-First, it was elders.
-Then, it was people that are at-risk who have immune disorders, and now it’s fast food workers.
-You have to go and sign up and check your eligibility, and then you’re on the waiting list.
+There are lots of government websites you can go on [to register for a vaccine].
+First, it was elders, and then it was people who are at-risk and have immune disorders, and now it’s fast food workers.
+You have to sign up and check your eligibility, and then you’re on the waiting list.
 My friend said you have to check every morning because it refreshes every day.

 Now that cases in L.A.
 County are going down and the vaccine is out, how do you feel?
 Is there anything you want to do once the pandemic is over?